slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
+Critical Mass in Psychology
+Psychologists have known for a long time that groups of people behave differently than individuals.
+Sometimes when we are in a group, we tend to be less inhibited, more rebellious, and more confident.
+This effect is known as mob behaviour.
+(An interesting detail is that mob psychology is one of the few branches of psychology which does not concern individuals.)
+As a general rule, the larger the crowd, the less responsibility people have for their behaviour.
+(This is also why individuals and not groups should make decisions.)

 Freud was the one who realized that people’s insecurities drove them to excess and overcompensation.
 Freud was also the one who understood that people are, at heart, animals and are easily manipulated, especially in groups.

 - changing course is hard and this scares us so we look around and try to copy the courses other people took